 Bass provided an injection of cash that allowed the business to grow to thousands of shops by the ’90s.
 Coral were particularly famed in the early days, and still today, for their willingness to take large bets and high stakes wagers.
 By the late 1990s, Coral were fully established as one of Britain’s biggest high street bookmakers, in the same league as William Hill and Ladbrokes, with over 1500 shops.

 Following a failed buyout by Ladbrokes, Coral was sold to a private equity firm who merged the brand with an online gambling group to create Coral-Eurobet – one of the first online betting sites – all the way back in 1999.
 Coral were eventually merged with Gala in 2005 in a deal worth £2.18 billion pounds to create the Gala-Coral Group, who amongst their portfolio run over 30 land based casinos.

-Coral were finally merged with Ladbrokes in 2015 although the brand will remain as separate entities for the foreseeable future.
+Coral were finally merged with Ladbrokes in 2015 although the brands remained as separate entities.
 Despite moving the online brand to Gibraltar, the company still employs over 11,000 people in the UK across nearly 1800 shops.
-In 2018 GVC Holdings PLC took the reigns of Ladbrokes Coral.
+In 2018 GVC Holdings PLC (now Entain PLC) took the reigns of Ladbrokes Coral.

 Coral Go Online

 With Coral moving online so early in 1999 it gave them a real run on their competitors, to this day the likes of Ladbrokes have been trying to catch up – which may explain why they have bought Coral out.
 This means the online casino and sportsbook, which are run separately to the shops from the British dependency Gibraltar, has been honed into one of the most user-friendly sites in the market place.